| | | | | | Conceptual

 needs an interesting idea, action that takes place, a setting where the action

 takes place, and characters that perform the actions.
+4. Teacher introduces idea that

 artists also tell stories in their pictures.
 Let’s look at some pictures